juliandkatz/centurylink-coding-challenge/README.md

 ## To Run Locally

 The lambda function is deployed with a GitHub [Personal Access Token](https://github.com/settings/tokens) and username as secrets.
-I've included these in my project in an env file that is not included in the repo.
+I've included these in my project in an env file that I've told git to ignore.
 This file should sit in the root directory of the project and be named `.env`.
 It should look like:

 ```
 GITHUB_USERNAME=some-username-here
 GITHUB_ACCESS_TOKEN=some-access-token-here
 ```

-With that in place, run `sls offline` to run a local emulation of Lambda and API Gateway.
-Then hit the local version with the same routes but a different base url:
+With that in place, run `sls offline` to spin up a local emulation of Lambda and API Gateway.
+Then, hit the local version with the same routes but a different base url:

 ```
 http://localhost:3000/followers/tpope